A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Results

 \subsubsection{NEMA phantom study}

 The normalized absolute error in estimating the regional uptake as a function of the sphere diameter is shown in Fig.~\ref{fig:nema_bias}.
-We observe that for all sphere diameter values, the LC-QSPECT method consistently outperformed both OSEM and GTM-based methods.
+We observe that the LC-QSPECT method consistently outperformed both the RBQ methods.
+Next, the normalized error of the LC-QSPECT method with and without compensating for the stray-radiation-related noise is shown in Table~\ref{tb:NEMA_srn}.
+We observe that the values of absolute normalized error in the largest three spheres of the NEMA phantom are at least three times higher than that of the LC-QSPECT that compensates for the stray-radiation-related noise.